kristinjinks/kristinjinks.com/src/content/publications/automated-fish-counting-baited-underwater-videos.md

 url: 'https://www.frontiersin.org/articles/10.3389/fmars.2021.658135/full'
 ---

-This study presents improvements to automated fish counting methods in baited underwater video systems, enhancing accuracy for stock assessment applications.
-The research advances computer vision techniques for marine ecological monitoring and fisheries management.
+We developed an automated fish counting system for baited underwater video stations (BRUVS) that achieved 88% accuracy in counting Australasian snapper across varying densities.
+Our deep learning approach successfully addressed the challenge of fish obscuration in high-density scenarios, providing a cost-effective alternative to manual video analysis.
+This automated method offers substantial potential for improving the efficiency and statistical rigor of fishery-independent monitoring programs used in stock assessment.

 **Citation count: 36**